-SITUATION #3: Arthur Bell
+SITUATION #3: Arthur George

-Arthur Bell is a 55-year-old man who was struck by a car outside his lodging at the Portland Hotel at 0200 hours two days ago.
-He was brought in unconscious to VH Emergency with a diagnosis of craniocerebral trauma, alcohol abuse and liver failure.
+Arthur George is a 55-year-old man who was struck by a car outside his lodging at the Portland Hotel at 0200 hours two days ago.
+He was brought in unconscious to VH Emergency with a diagnosis of traumatic brain injury (TBI), alcohol abuse and liver failure.
 His last known admission was for treatment of shock secondary to gastric bleeding.
-He has been transferred to your medical ward from Neuro ICU.
+Mr. George has been transferred to your medical ward from Neuro ICU.